-Many in Group Two, even those with a Science, Technology Engineering or Maths (STEM) degree level education, often still form a poor mental model of the robot.
-Here are some notable quotes from Group Two STEM participants that highlight this point:
+Despite the improved performance of Group Two, many members, even those with a Science, Technology Engineering or Maths (STEM) degrees, still form a poor mental model of the robot.
+Here are some notable quotes from Group Two STEM participants:

 - [the robot is] Trying to create a 3d map of the area?
 At one stage I thought it might be going to throw something into the bucket once it had mapped out but couldn't quite tell if it had anything to throw. - [the robot is] aiming for the black spot in the picture. - is it trying to identify where the abstract picture is and how to show the complete picture? - [the robot] is circling the room, gathering information about it with a sensor.
 It moves the sensor every so often in different parts of the room, so I think it is trying to gather spacial information about the room (its layout or its dimensions maybe).